MattMacMaster/Hangman/README.md

 # Hangman
 Basic Python Hangman Game
+- Updated to be easily swapped from tkinter or command line based

 ## Components - Command Line
 - Json file of words to choose from randomly - Done